A History and Celebration of Swimming the River Thames

 - A second feature on Woman’s Hour recorded at Putney with Doloranda Pember

-- An interview with RFI – Radio France Internationale for a feature on swimming in the Thames
+- September: an interview with RFI – Radio France Internationale for a feature on swimming in the Thames

 - A three week show case on Thames Swimming opens at the Museum of London